-USE OF PESTICIDES AND FACILITIES
+USE OF PESTICIDES AT SAUSD FACILITIES

-Chemical Pest Management Practices for 2018-2019:
+Chemical Pest Management Practices for 2020-2021

 If non-chemical methods are ineffective, the school district will consider pesticides only after careful monitoring indicates that they are needed according to a pre-established action levels and will use pesticides that pose the least possible hazard and are effective in a manner that minimizes risk to people, property and the environment.
+The integrated pest management plan may be found at the school's webpage.
+If you have any questions, please call the District's Maintenance and Operations Department at (714) 796-9075.

 This district expects the following pesticides (pesticide products and active ingredients) to be applied during the year.
-(This list includes pesticide that will be applied by school district staff and/or licensed pest control businesses.)
+(This list includes pesticides that will be applied by school district staff and/or licensed pest control businesses.)